 - a.
 Any existing galvanized conduit shall be replaced with PVC conduit. - b.
-Conduits shall be PVC schedule 80 when installed under roadways and high-volume driveways.
-In all other locations, conduits shall be PVC schedule 40 unless otherwise specified by Transportation Division staff. - c.
+All conduits shall be PVC schedule 80 unless otherwise specified. - c.
 All new PVC conduits containing conductors shall have ground wire.
-Ground wire size shall match the largest conductor (Min #8 or as noted otherwise in wire notes).
+Ground wire size shall match the largest conductor (Min #8 or as noted otherwise in wire notes.)
 Spare/empty conduit shall contain electrically detectable pull tape and be marked as "City of Kirkland" conduit. - d.
 Verify capacity of any existing conduit considered for re-use by passing a mandrel through them. - e.
 Preserve existing PVC conduit and junction boxes, particularly those used for advance loops. - f.
 Open cuts shall be backfilled with CDF. - g.
-Lighting circuitry, conductors, and fiber optic cable shall each be located in separate conduit and junction box systems. - h.
+Lighting circuitry, conductor and fiber optic cable shall each be located in separate conduit and junction box systems. - h.
 Fiber optic cable shall be located at least 12" from any other conductor. - i.
 Two spare 2" conduits with pull ropes should be placed across all road crossings. - j.
-To allow for expansion of signal heads, signs, etc., without construction of a new foundation, one spare 2" conduit shall be installed from each mast arm foundation to the nearest junction box. - k.
-Turns or bends in conduits shall occur only at junction boxes.
-This is to ensure they are locatable in the future. - I. Conduit shall enter poles only through junction boxes. - m.
+To allow for expansion of signal heads, signs, etc. without construction of a new foundation, one spare 2" conduit shall be installed from each mast arm foundation to the nearest junction box. - k.
+Turns in conduits shall occur only at junction boxes. - I. Conduit shall enter poles only through junction boxes. - m.
 The contractor shall install conduit by directional boring unless otherwise specified.
 No trenching or "blind" drilling shall be permitted. - n.
 Conduit may be spliced by glued joints only. - o.
 All conduits shall be terminated with a bushing. - p.
 Fiber optic cable shall not be coiled in controller cabinet. - q.
 The contractor shall perform an independent utility verification prior to conduit installation and inform the engineer immediately if any conflict is found. - r.
 The final location of all conduits shall be approved by the engineer prior to installation.